realworldocaml/book/book/variants/README.md

 message types (including the `Logon` case, which isn't actually possible at that point in the code) and extracting the session ID in each case.
-This per-message-type handling seems unnecessary, since the session ID works the same way for all of message types.
+This per-message-type handling seems unnecessary, since the session ID works the same way for all message types.

 We can improve the code by refactoring our types to explicitly reflect the information that's shared between the different messages.
 The